Do You Have Emotional Intelligence and Are You Demonstrating It at Work?

 Emoticons indicate a desire within society to find more ways to communicate our emotions.
 Although they might not have made it into the workplace, apart from the occasional Slack chat, the rise of the Emoji is coinciding with a greater understanding of Emotional Intelligence (EQ).
 In this blog, we will look at how you can test your EQ and why it will become so important for the future of business.
 We hope you’ll agree that this topic deserves a 🙂

-“Your ability to recognize and understand emotions in yourself and others, and your ability to use this awareness to manage your behavior and relationships.”
+“Your ability to recognise and understand emotions in yourself and others, and your ability to use this awareness to manage your behaviour and relationships.”

 Do you have EQ?
 Answer These 5 Quick Questions To Find Out